DestineeAdams/portfolio-Website/README.md

 \## project status
-~~website is still in the development stage~~ the website is finish :grin: :relaxed: :fire:
+~~website is still in the development stage~~ the website is finish :grin:

 I will make a template version soon but for now of to the next project :runner: